Nashville Workplace Sexual Harassment Lawyer

 Workplace sexual harassment can take many forms.
 It may be unwelcome sexual requests or sexual behavior of any kind.
 Sexual harassment also includes when supervisors and managers withhold certain workplace benefits in exchange for sexual favors or retaliate against employees who refuse sexual advances.

 Anyone can be the victim of sexual harassment.
 Don’t let the offenders get away with such inappropriate conduct.
-At the Employment and Consumer Law Group, we’ll enforce your rights and help you return to a comfortable workplace environment again.
+At the Employment and Commerce Law Group, we’ll enforce your rights and help you return to a comfortable workplace environment again.

 Call or contact us for a free consultation.